musnit/castle-client/mobile/ios/Pods/Amplitude/README.md

 iOS/tvOS/macOS SDK for tracking events and revenue to [Amplitude](https://www.amplitude.com).

 ## Installation and Quick Start
-Please visit our :100:[Developer Center](https://developers.amplitude.com/docs/ios) for instructions on installing and using our the SDK.
+* For using the SDK, please visit our :100:[Developer Center](https://developers.amplitude.com/docs/ios).
+* For developing the SDK, please visit our [CONTRIBUTING.md](https://github.com/amplitude/Amplitude-iOS/blob/main/CONTRIBUTING.md).

 ## Demo Applications
 * A [demo application](https://github.com/amplitude/iOS-Demo) showing the integration of our SDK using Cocoapods.